aedmark/Bonepoke-Fractal/CAUTION.md

 **THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.**

-BY MOUNTING THE `BONEAMANITA` KERNEL, YOU ACKNOWLEDGE THAT YOU ARE HOLDING A KNIFE, NOT A HAND.
+BY MOUNTING THE `BONEAMANITA 1.0` KERNEL, YOU ACKNOWLEDGE THAT YOU ARE HOLDING A KNIFE, NOT A HAND.
 THE ARCHITECTS (TAYLOR/EDMARK) AND THE AUDITORS (SLASH) ACCEPT NO LIABILITY FOR PSYCHOLOGICAL DAMAGE, LOSS OF COPYRIGHT, OR REALITY TEARS INDUCED BY THE USE OF THIS ENGINE.

 **FEED THE SOIL.
 POISON THE WEAK.
 WATCH YOUR FINGERS.**